 I’m so excited because I’ve never shared a chocolate sheet cake recipe on my blog before.

 I’ve made this chocolate sheet cake a handful of times for various parties and I remember making it for an office party back when I worked full time.
 And the entire thing disappeared in about .04 seconds.
 People flocked to it like it was a pot of shimmering gold under a rainbow or something (can we blame them?).
 Oh my gosh, that was 3 years ago!
 I’ve been calling myself a full time blogger and confusing people with my job title who continue to ask “so it’s just for fun, right? what is your real job?” for 3 whole years.
 Where does the time go!?!

 Some cake things you’ll need to know:

 The first step we’ll do is melt down some butter with water and cocoa powder on the stovetop.
 This helps dissolve and hydrate the cocoa powder, which typically tends to dry cakes out.
 This also helps bring out the cocoa’s flavor.
 When mixed with a cup of butter, we have some seriously delicious chocolate liquid.
-Instead of water, you can use black coffee (like my triple chocolate layer cake!).
+Instead of water, you can use black coffee (like my favorite chocolate cake!).
 It’s completely incredible and truly deepens that chocolate flavor.